Top-Rated New York to Delaware Car Shipping Company

 Cancellation Policy

-Customers may cancel their shipment order without charge if the vehicle has not yet been dispatched to a carrier.
-“Talk to a customer service agent at (770) 486-1010.”
+Customers may cancel their shipment order without charge provided the vehicle has not yet been dispatched to a carrier.

 Cancel free before carrier dispatch